 - Crafts & Handiwork

 How To Crochet A Prayer Shawl

-Crocheted Prayer Shawls are like sending a friend a homemade hug.
+Sending someone a crocheted prayer shawl is like sending a friend a homemade hug.

-What Is A Prayer Shawl?
+What Is a Prayer Shawl?

 A prayer shawl is, quite simply, a shawl that was prayed over while it was being made.
-(Additionally, the recipient could wear it while praying).
+Additionally, the recipient could wear it while praying.

 Anybody, really, but here are some examples of people that I feel called to make them for:

 - Someone battling cancer or some other form of illness